Skip to content

 }

-The code generator creates a module for each subscribed action under peppygen::subscribed_actions.
+The code generator creates a module for each consumed action under peppygen::consumed_actions.
 Use fire_goal to send a goal, then listen for feedback and request the result:

 use peppygen::{NodeBuilder, Parameters, QoSProfile, Result};